fluturecode/Concert-Tickets-App_REACT_MERN/client/README_Evented.md

     * `cd` into it.
     * `yarn install`
     * `cd client && yarn install`
+    *  Create .env file and insert your Ticket Master API

 # * Available build commands
   * `yarn dev`: Runs BOTH your Express.JS and React developer environment locally at the same time.
 Any logs coming from Express will be prefaced with `[0]`, any logs from `create-react-app` will be prefaced with `[1]`.